rancher/rancher-docs/versioned_docs/version-2.6/pages-for-subheaders/deploy-apps-across-clusters.md

 ### Multi-cluster Apps

 In Rancher before v2.5, the multi-cluster apps feature was used to deploy applications across clusters.
-The multi-cluster apps feature is deprecated, but still available in Rancher v2.6.
+The multi-cluster apps feature is deprecated, but still available as a legacy feature.

 See the [multi-cluster app documentation](../how-to-guides/new-user-guides/deploy-apps-across-clusters/multi-cluster-apps.md) for more details.